 CLEVELAND, OH (September 12, 2018) – How many times a day do you hear your kids say “Ewww, gross!”?
 Whether it’s boogers, burps, passed gas or stinky feet, kids are fascinated by everything grown-ups find disgusting, and that’s where Grossology comes in!

 Grossology: The (Impolite) Science of the Human Body opens Friday, October 12 and runs through January 6, 2019 at the Science Center, and it’s included with the cost of general admission.
-Grossology is “science-in-disguise” where kids explore the good, the bad and the downright ugly about how their bodies work.
+Science comes alive in Grossology when kids explore the good, the bad and the downright ugly about how their bodies work.
 It’s so stinky, slimy, oozy and crusty, they’ll forget they’re learning about the science of the human body!

 Guests of all ages will enjoy (or be grossed out by) climbing a skin wall covered with warts and hairs that act as hand and footholds, learning about the many reasons people throw up at the Vomit Center, creating different sounds that replicate the physics of passing gas, pumping soda pop from a three-foot tall can that makes a larger-than-life cartoon character burp, and acting like dust particles as they walk through a giant nose to learn about air filtering and mucous production.